baoatwork/my-cdv-ss20/my-work/final/README.md

    2020.05.09: Added graph to the project and a button to control the volume of the Bgms

    2020.05.10: Fixed the x-axis bug and updated readme file

+   2020.05.14: Added a gif demo to the Readme file